eyadmotawe/CP-notes/xor_basis.md

 [ ...
 D ...]

-Then applying gauss elimination process to acchive most reduced form of the system.
+Then applying gauss elimination process to achieve most reduced form of the system.

 """